Here Be Dragons Episode 7

 “Ahem.”
 Edrei harrumphed once more, and Prentyze’s frame slumped further.
 Oh Gods, here came a second volume.
 It would be terrible; sequels always were.

 “Now listen carefully, boy.
-The blasted Temples are pushing for all Houses to declare their faith-allegiance but, as a Founder House, House Brassard opposes this division of society.
-The Founding Houses of Waldemar existed before the Temples were even built.
+The blasted Temples are pushing for all Houses to declare their faith-allegiance but, as a Founder, House Brassard opposes this division of society.
+The Founding Houses existed before the Temples were even built.
 Before!
 That makes us religiously neutral, and neutral we’ll stay!
 Be proud of that, boy, what?
 These Younger Houses lack history and experience, so they haven’t realised priests and industry don’t mix.
 As a condition of that fat loan, House Anluan had no alternative but to declare for Aloysia the day it incorporated – I’ll bet you didn’t know that, what?
 As a result, Flammia’s parents ceded some control over their financial and Family affairs and they’ll regret their lack of independence, one day – when it’s too late.”

 “Don’t let Zubin dupe you.
 The temples hate our neutral, atheist stance which makes every priest your enemy, what?
 Zubin doesn’t care what you want – he was playing you to get influence over our House.
 His game was to snag a Brassard inner-family member as a follower, giving the Temple of Barys a hostage and consequent leverage over our House.
 Yes, I said ‘hostage’; that’s all you would’ve been, and your ignorant selfishness gave him the perfect opening!
 By the Gods, what?
 Did you never question why he would waive the Temple Acolyte’s commission fee?
 That’s not cheap, you know.
 The Temples make a killing selling commissions – almost as much as military services which have greater costs.

 “Didn’t the sacrifice of such a large fee strike you as suspicious?
 When will you learn that if the bait is irresistible then you’re the catch, what?
-If someone offers you something valuable for free, it’s for their advantage – theirs – never yours.”
+If someone offers you something valuable, for free, it’s for their advantage – theirs – never yours.”

-“Suppose you do join the Barys Temple, what then, what?
+“Look here.
+Suppose you do join the Barys Temple, what then, what?
 Don’t think for a minute you’d be able to study anything that interested you!
-Oh, you’d study and read alright, but as a Temple Acolyte, you’d read nothing but religious claptrap.
-Acolytes may rank as scholars, but they study only theology, you fool!
+Oh, you’d study and read alright, but as a Temple Acolyte, you’d read nothing but their religious claptrap.
+Acolytes and priests may rank as scholars, but they study only theology, you fool!

-“You would struggle as an Acolyte, knowing so little about the cult of Barys – what?
+“Anyway.
+You would struggle as an Acolyte, knowing so little about the cult of Barys – what?
 That ignorance would hold you back, keeping you in a dead-end junior commission.
-Forget advancing to become a Chosen Of The Faith, like Zubin.
-People who reach the clergy’s upper echelons have wallowed in this bile from conception.
-You couldn’t even compete with such people for middle ranks like Leader or Commander.
+Forget advancing to become a ‘Chosen’, like Zubin.
+People who reach the clergy’s upper echelons have wallowed in this bilge from conception.
+You couldn’t even compete for middle ranks like Leader or Commander.
 You’d remain an Acolyte for the rest of your life.
 At the very best, you might set a record as the oldest ever Junior Assistant Parish Administrator.”

 “This is not over, boy!
 You put House Brassard at grave risk today, what?
 When we get back, your mother and I will reassess your House privileges.
 Your only chance of leniency is to stop slouching and shape up.